Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

     - Used deployment section for the read.me
     - Used for libraries included section.

-* Malia Havlicek: Reviewing and giving suggestions how to improve my project.
+* Malia Havlicek: Reviewing and giving suggestions on how to improve my project.